Lemon695/obsidian-lemon-toolkit/README.md

 - **View current tags** - Display all tags in the current file in a modal.
 Click any tag to copy it to clipboard
 - **Insert tags** - Insert tags at cursor position with a multi-select modal.
 Tags are sorted by usage frequency or recency (configurable in settings).
 Includes a search filter to quickly find tags.
 The plugin automatically tracks tag usage when you manually type tags in your notes

+### Command Palette

+- **Open command palette** - Open a dedicated command palette showing only Lemon Toolkit commands.
+Commands are sorted by most recently used, with pinned commands always at the top.
+Includes fuzzy search and usage statistics

 ## Usage

 1. Open any file in your vault